Reader Questions – Snail Starter Kit

 1. All of the substrate types you mention should be fine.
 The reason so many are suggested is that it can be hard to find certain types in certain areas and some are more expensive than others.
+Just avoid composts and soils with chemicals in, as these will make your snail ill, or even potentially kill them.
 I suggest initially using whichever is best for you, but if you find your snails don’t react well to it (i.e. they hide in their shells or spend a lot of time on the sides of the tank) then consider trying a different type.

 2. Most people use sphagnum moss on top of another soil-based substrate, although this is not mandatory.

 3. You should put the temperature and humidity gauge inside the tank, so it gives you an accurate reading of the habitat your snails are experiencing.

 4. Thermostats should be used with heat mats as they can turn the heat mat off once the tank reaches the desired temperature, saving energy and money, and ensuring your tank doesn't overheat.